omeka/omeka-s-enduser/docs/content/items.md

 ![Item browse view with details open for Case of Identity.
 Links to item view page squared in blue](/content/contentfiles/items_detailview.png) The blue squares indicate where to click to open the full item view.

 An item’s *linked resources* (shown below) are resources, which have been added as properties to the item.
 The table on this tab gives the predicate (property) and a link to each object (item).
+Note that this section only shows resources which have been linked *to* this item (which have it for a property); resources which are linked *from* this item will display in the property which they fill.

 ![Item view for Case of Identity, showing linked resources](/content/contentfiles/items_linked.png)